Two Pointer Techniques for Linked List Problems

 or add

-operation is .
-All the nodes from the linked lists will be added to and removed from pq
+operation takes time.
+All nodes from all lists are added and removed from pq

-, thus the overall time complexity of the algorithm is , where is the number of linked lists and is the total number of nodes in these linked lists.
+, so the total time complexity is , where is the number of lists and is the total number of nodes.

 The k-th Node from the End of a Singly Linked List